codewithbose/SimpleQuiz/README.md

 # SimpleQuiz
-This a simple quiz platform using HTML, CSS, PHP, SQL
+This is a simple quiz platform using HTML, CSS, PHP, SQL